Stabyourself/mari0/README.md

 ## Status

 Levels: Not Started
-Graphics: 75% Complete.
+Graphics: 75% Complete
 Sounds: 40% Complete

 ## How to start